C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 Returns of Premium: 2 Kinds:

-1 For Failure of Consideration: Liability which Insurer agreed to assume
+1 For Failure of Consideration: Liability which Insurer agreed to assume has

-so no return of premium if policy void after start of voyage.
+of premium if policy void after start of voyage.

-2 By Agreement in the Policy: Policy contains agreements to return
+2 By Agreement in the Policy: Policy contains agreements to return percentages

-percentages of premium in certain circumstances.
-E.g., To return
+of premium in certain circumstances.
+E.g., To return 4% if packed in

-4% if packed in tin-lined cases.
+tin-lined cases.

 INSTITUTE TIME CLAUSES (I.T.C.)--HULLS (1.10.70): Used for ocean going